Unveiling the Importance of Nonshortest Paths in Quantum Networks: Discussion

 \section{Discussion}

-In conclusion, our findings show the significant role of non-shortest quantum entanglement paths in enhancing connectivity within quantum networks (QN).
+In conclusion, our findings show the crucial role of nonshortest quantum entanglement paths in enhancing connectivity within quantum networks (QN).
 This advancement builds on the theoretical breakthroughs achieved in previous studies of hierarchical scale-free network models~\cite{Fractal_PRE,RHD_PRE2}.
 Unlike traditional lattice models, these innovative models allow for precise analytical analysis of the complex critical phenomena underlying quantum networks, marking a substantial step forward in the field.

 From the theoretical, statistical physics perspective, our findings, which place concurrence percolation in a distinct universality class to classical percolation, rule out the possibility that differences between classical and concurrence percolation theories are confined merely to short-range (i.e.,~ultraviolet) details.
-Instead, variations also stem from long-range (i.e.,~infrared) behaviors.
+Instead, variations stem from long-range (i.e.,~infrared) behaviors.
 This distinction emphasizes the fact that concurrence percolation represents a fundamentally different statistical framework compared to its classical counterpart.
 The question of whether concurrence percolation can be described by a field theory akin to the $\phi^3$ model~\cite{potts_a76} for classical percolation remains open.
-Such a ``concurrence'' field theory could simultaneously manifest two (or more) length scales, a phenomenon not uncommon in quantum critical systems~\cite{shao2016quantum}.
+Such a ``concurrence'' field theory could simultaneously manifest two (or more) length scales, a common phenomenon in quantum critical systems~\cite{shao2016quantum}.
 To this end, a crucial step involves defining a cluster-based order parameter (field) specific to concurrence percolation.
-Our alternate non-cluster definition of the percolating strength $C_{\infty}$ on ($U,V$) flowers might offer some advantages for this.
+Our noncluster-based definition of the percolating strength $C_{\infty}$ on ($U,V$) flowers could potentially serve as a foundation for constructing a cluster-based order parameter.